fongc123/notes/Data Mining/Data Preprocessing.md

 }
 ```

+## Data Sets
 All machine learning algorithms have a <span style = "color:lightblue">training set</span> and a <span style = "color:lightblue">test set</span> (and occasionally a <span style = "color:lightblue">validation set</span>).

-A model is fit based on the training set, where each object of the consists of a <span style = "color:lightblue">class attribute</span> (i.e., the correct answer) and a set of labels (i.e., data).
+A model is fitted based on the **training set**, where each object of the consists of a <span style = "color:lightblue">class attribute</span> (i.e., the correct answer) and a set of labels (i.e., data).
+Semantically, the **test set** and the **validation set** verify if the model performs adequately on unseen data.
+The performance of the model on the validation set can be used to improve the model (e.g., neural network model architectures).

 > [!WARNING]
 > The test set and the training set must be disjoint.

+In the case where the test set *does not* have a class attribute (e.g., competitions), the created model will *truly predict* the test set's class attribute.

+The partitioning of the original data into different datasets helps prevent [[ML Basics#Over-fitting|over-fitting]].

 ## Statistical Descriptions
-Statistical descriptions give an overall picture of the data.
+Statistical summaries give an overall picture of the data.
 Typically, they involve the <span style = "color:lightblue">central tendency</span> (e.g., mean, median, mode, midrange), the <span style = "color:lightblue">dispersion</span>, and some <span style = "color:lightblue">visualization</span> (e.g., box plots, histogram, scatter plots) of the descriptions.

 > [!INFO]
 > The standard arithmetic mean is susceptible to outliers.
 The **trimmed mean** will ignore the smallest and largest data points when calculating the mean to try to solve this issue.